 Money market accounts have high liquidity.
 Liquidity is the ease of which you can access cash from your accounts and other assets.
 With money market accounts, you can write checks and have options like ATM or debit cards.
 But, transactions are limited to six each statement cycle and you will incur a fee if you exceed that limit.
 If you need greater access to your money than that, a high-yield checking account is better.

 5. Money Market Accounts Are Great For Saving Down-payments

-Unlike with CD accounts, you can access the money when you need.
-It saves you from having to time your property purchasing with when you can access your savings.
+Money market accounts are excellent if you’re saving for a down payment to buy property.
+You’ll earn on interest without risking your money on an uninsured investment.
+Unlike with CD accounts, you can access the money when you need it.
+This saves you from having to time your property purchasing with when you can access your savings.
 You also won’t risk forfeiting a good property deal to the buyer next in line.

 At the moment there are not too many differences between savings accounts and money market accounts.
 MMAs offer ease of access to your funds, an FDIC-insured account, and check writing/debit card privileges.
 The downside are potential fees, minimum balance requirements, and monthly transaction limits.
 Despite that, they can be a great alternative to a savings account if their APY is decent.